Ezzahhh/besu-docs/docs/public-networks/how-to/use-besu-api/rpc-pubsub.md

 !!!example

-    To unsubscribe from a subsciption with subscription ID of `0x1`:
+    To unsubscribe from a subscription with subscription ID of `0x1`:

     ```json
     {"id": 1, "method": "eth_unsubscribe", "params": ["0x1"]}